Brendan-Geoghegan/panini-players-backend/README.md

 ## Wins & Challenges
 ### Wins
 - 86% test coverage!
+- Used web scraper to get required data
+- Effectively cleaned web-scraped data using python (pandas)
 ### Challenges
+- Finding right data for requirements of app
 - Testing auth (92% coverage achieved in the end)